 For most millennials, digital communication is second nature.
 They grew up using laptops, tablets and smartphones.
 They are used to instantaneous communication.
 Whether it’s texting or Snapchat (or another instant messaging app), they have come to expect immediate response.

 In addition, millennials are used to using the latest technology and it’s become inherent to their communication styles in the workplace.
-They’re not scared to try new things or experiment with different ways of communicating.
+They’re not scared to try new things or experiment with different ways of communicating, like with Unified Communications.

 But this doesn’t mean that millennials would rather be glued to their screen than schedule an in-person meeting.
 A study from Adobe found that millennials value interpersonal interaction over digital interaction at work.
 While 81 percent of millennials said “state of the art technology” was paramount to an ideal working environment over perks or amenities, 55 percent said they valued in-person communication at work over digital.